JuliaAI/MLJ/src/data/AboutPage.md

 Project.
 <br><br>
-A core MLJ design principle is to facilitate **flexible composition** of models and meta-algorithms, such as tuning, beyond the relatively constrained model pipelines of existing toolboxes.
+A core MLJ design principle is to facilitate **flexible composition** of models and meta-algorithms, such as tuning, beyond the relatively constrained pipelines of other popular toolboxes.
 <br><br>
 Project priorities are somewhat fluid.
 As an open software project, we rely considerably on the contribution of volunteers, and the project tends to support the priorities of such